Navigating Configuration Post-processing¶

 .

-filters take arguments.
-In the example, the Secret_group
+filters accept arguments.
+In the example, the secret_group

 Note

-Remember that to render these secrets, the user requesting it via UI or API, MUST have read permissions to Secrets Groups, Golden Config, and the specific Device object.
+To render secrets, the user requesting the configuration via UI or API must have read permissions for Secrets Groups, Golden Config, and the specific Device object.

 Render Secrets Example¶